 An official transcript is a certified statement of a student's complete academic record to the date of issuance and bears the signature of a proper certifying officer and the seal of the seminary.
-Official transcripts are not issued directly to the student but are mailed from Pillar Seminary to the institution or agency designated by the student.
+Official transcripts are not issued directly to the student but are mailed from Pillar Seminary to the institution or agency designated by the student for a nominal fee.
+These can be requested through our website or by contacting the Student Services Director.